shmuelshwartz/WorkoutApp/DB_DESIGN.md

 ### 📝 Metric Overrides (Per-Exercise Customization)

-The `library_exercise_metrics` table now supports per-exercise customization of metric definitions.
-In addition to linking exercises to metric types, it includes optional override fields: `input_type`, `source_type`, `input_timing`, `is_required`, and `scope`.
+The `library_exercise_metrics` table directly supports per-exercise customization of metric definitions.
+It includes optional override fields:

+- `input_type`
+- `source_type`
+- `input_timing`
+- `is_required`
+- `scope`

 These fields are `NULL` by default, meaning the exercise inherits the global definition from `library_metric_types`.
 When populated, they allow a specific exercise (e.g., "5k Run") to redefine how a metric behaves compared to the standard (e.g., making "Distance" an enum with a preset value).
-This enables fine-grained control without affecting other exercises that use the same metric type.
+This simplifies the schema by removing the need for a separate `library_exercise_metric_overrides` table.

 ---